OUR BLOG

 Nursing Negligence Is A Form Of Medical Malpractice

-Nurses often provide care in an empathetic, non-judgmental way.
-From spending the better chunk of time with patients, to monitoring health, to simply helping a patient sit up, nurses are there for it all.
-And there’s no doubt they are hard-working and diligent.
-But even still, humans make errors and nurses are no exception.
-Nursing negligence and errors can constitute medical malpractice.
+Nurses owe their patients competent care.
+And many of them do provide competent care, and in an empathetic, non-judgmental way.
+From spending the better chunk of time with patients to monitoring health, to simply helping a patient sit up, nurses are there for it all.
+And there’s no doubt that these competent nurses (which the majority likely are) are hard-working and diligent.

 Nurse looks worried and upset over mistake.